 Medicare Part A (Hospital)

-The first part of Medicare; Part A, is going to be your hospital insurance.
+The first part is Part A, which is your hospital insurance.

 Your hospital insurance will cover things like the cost of hospice, home health care, skilled nursing facility stays or even semi-private room for stays.